Elementary and Secondary Education Act: Overview

-Title I mandates services both to eligible public school students and eligible private school students.
+Title I mandates services to both eligible public school and private school students.
 This is outlined in section 1120 of Title I, Part A of the ESEA as amended by the No Child Left Behind Act (NCLB).
 Title I states that it gives priority to schools that are in obvious need of funds, low-achieving schools, and schools that demonstrate a commitment to improving their education standards and test scores.

 There are two types of assistance that can be provided by Title I funds.
 The first is a “schoolwide program” in which schools can dispense resources in a flexible manner.
 The second is a “targeted assistance program” which allows schools to identify students who are failing or at risk of failing.

 Assistance for school improvement includes government grants, allocations, and reallocations based on the school's willingness to commit to improving their standing in the educational system.
 Each educational institution requesting these grants must submit an application that describes how these funds will be used in restructuring their school for academic improvement.

 Schools receiving Title I funding are regulated by federal legislation.
 Most recently, this legislation includes the No Child Left Behind Act, which was passed in 2001.
 In the 2006–2007 school year, Title I provided assistance to over 17 million students who range from kindergarten through twelfth grade.
 The majority of the funds (60%) were given to students between kindergarten through fifth grade.
 The next highest group that received funding were students in sixth through eighth grade (21%).
-Finally, 16% of the funds went to students in high school with 3% provided to students in preschool.
+Finally, 16% of the funds went to students in high school, and 3% provided to students in preschool.

 Historical context

 In its original conception, Title I under the ESEA was designed by President Lyndon B. Johnson to close the skill gap in reading, writing, and mathematics between children from low-income households who attend urban or rural school systems and children from the middle-class who attend suburban school systems.
-This federal law came about during President Johnson's “war on poverty” agenda.
+This federal law came about during President Johnson's War on Poverty agenda.
 Numerous studies have been conducted since the original authorization of the ESEA in 1965 that have shown that there is an inverse relationship between student achievement and school poverty.
 Specifically, student achievement has been found to decrease as school poverty increases.
 According to the United States Department of Education (USDOE), students from low-income households are “three times as likely to be low achievers if they attend high-poverty schools as compared to low-poverty schools.”
 Within this context, Title I was conceived in order to compensate for the considerable educational deprivations associated with child poverty.